Can you tell me a little bit about yourself and your background?

 What made you decide to do Pharmacy?

-At high school I was a part of a programme called 'Incubator' where year 12 and 13 students were taken to the hospital by our school councillor once a month to hear talks from different health professionals, mainly doctors (boring).
-This however spurred me to want a career in health, and at this time I was not 100% sure on what I wanted to study exactly but knew which area I wanted to study in.
+At high school I was a part of a programme called 'Incubator' where Year 12 and 13 students were taken to the hospital by our school counsellor once a month to hear talks from different health professionals, mainly doctors—boring.
+This, however, spurred me to want a career in health, and at this time I was not 100% sure on what I wanted to study exactly but knew which area I wanted to study in.
 So through this I was introduced to the Tū Kahika Scholarship Programme through an aunty of mine who works at Ngāti Hine Health Trust in Te Tai Tokerau.
-I applied and got in whoop!
+I applied and got in, whoop!

-One memorable night I remember was when we had an open evening in the Hunter Centre (at the University of Otago) where we had all the different professions set up, and in one of the booths we had a talk from Leanne Te Karu, a Pharmacist prescriber.
-It was awesome to see a Māori woman who was in the top of her field doing as I say some 'revolutionary things', making real contributions to Māori Health.
-From this night I decided that Pharmacy was definitely an option for me.
-Although chemistry was not an area I was strong in, I soon learnt that there was much more to Pharmacy than just that.
+One memorable night I remember was when we had an open evening in the Hunter Centre at the University of Otago, where we had all the different professions set up, and in one of the booths we had a talk from Leanne Te Karu a Pharmacist prescriber.
+It was awesome to see a Māori woman who was in the top of her field doing—as I say—some 'revolutionary things', making real contributions to Māori health.
+From this night, I decided that Pharmacy was definitely an option for me.
+Although Chemistry was not an area I was strong in, I soon learned that there was much more to Pharmacy than just that.

 What do you think are the specific benefits for Māori studying Pharmacy?

 Pharmacy is an intense four-year degree.
 It is full-on but it truly makes you think outside of the box, and start to question many matters of health.

 There are many support networks that we have as Māori pharmacy students, your Māori peers are probably number one, and we can all feed off each other and help one another out.
 There is no competition between each of us because we all know that we are all working towards the same goal, to up-skill ourselves and help our whānau.